robotlolita/robotlolita.github.io/_drafts/a-monad-in-practicality-controlling-time.md

 ```

 There are a whole lot of combinators that you can use directly with your
-monadic futures (and any other data structure that forms a monad), to
+monadic Futures (and any other data structure that forms a monad), to
 have an rough idea of what's possible you can take a look at
 [Haskell's Control.Monad][control.monad] package, which has basic
 monadic combinators.